AutoIDM/tap-clickup/README.md

 - Table name: tasks
 - Description: Some tasks do not sit under folders.
 This comes from the folderless_list endpoint
 - Primary key column(s):  id
-- Replicated fully or incrementally: Yes
+- Replicated fully or incrementally: No
 - Bookmark column(s): date_updated.
 Note that the api endpoint date_updated_gt is great than or equal to, not just greater than.
 - Link to API endpoint documentation: [Get Tasks](https://jsapi.apiary.io/apis/clickup20/reference/0/tasks/get-filtered-team-tasks.html)